 Bringing a first aid kit with you to China will save you from a headache—literally and figuratively.
 Many medications, or their equivalents, are available in China but you don't want to be navigating your way through a Chinese drugstore or sitting in the emergency room when all you need is some diarrhea medication to help you with that spicy Sichuan food you ate yesterday.

 Drugstores and Pharmacies in China

-Important to note is that the number of Western-style drugstores (such as Walgreens or CVS) is increasing.
+The number of Western-style drugstores in China (such as Walgreens or CVS) is increasing.
 One that has branches throughout China is called Watson's and you'll be able to find a lot of the things you need in a somewhat familiar setting there.
-However, you won't find a lot of familiar brands.
+However, you won't find a lot of recognizable brands.

 If you ask your hotel concierge or your tour guide for a drugstore or pharmacy, you might very well be pointed to a Chinese one (where they sell Traditional Chinese Medicine or "TCM").
-You might need to explain exactly what you're looking for in order to be pointed in the right direction.
+You'll probably need to explain exactly what you're looking for in order to be pointed in the right direction.

 First Aid Kit Packing List

-This is a list of essential must-haves to bring from home while traveling within China, especially handy if you're traveling with children.
+The essential must-haves to bring from home while traveling within China, especially needed if you're traveling with children include:

 - Your prescription medication: You should bring an ample supply with you for the entire duration of your trip.
-You should also bring along the actual doctor's prescriptions if you can, just on the rare possibility you are questioned in customs.
-It's important to see your physician before you go to China to ensure you have all the prescriptions you need before you begin your travel.
+And, if you can, bring along the actual doctor's paper prescriptions just on the remote possibility you are questioned in customs.

 - Headache medication: Bringing along your favorite headache or pain relief medication is essential.
 Ibuprofen is widely available in China (as a brand called Fenbid in Chinese).
-But if you prefer acetaminophen, then you'll want to pack some Tylenol.
+But if you prefer acetaminophen, pack some Tylenol.